Find out what Exhibitions are on in Hawke's Bay

 Where: MTG Hawke's Bay, Napier, Hawke's Bay / Gisborne

-Where: Hastings City Art Gallery, Hastings, Hawke's Bay / Gisborne
+Where: Hastings Art Gallery, Hastings, Hawke's Bay / Gisborne

 Eye Spy: Curious Stories brings together some weird and wonderful objects from the Hawke’s Bay’s Museums Trust’s collection.
 Held within these objects are some truly great narratives, stories that go beyond ornamentation to offer a fascinating view of our heritage.